-The 15in MacBook Pro has quad-core processors, which are actually better than those in the iMac because they are i7 rather than i5 (we'll look at the iMac next).
-Build-to-order options include a 3.1GHz processor and a 2TB SSD.
+Updated in July 2019, the 15in MacBook Pro has 6-core processors, which are technically better than those in the iMac because they are i7 rather than i5 (we'll look at the iMac next).
+Build-to-order options include a 2.9GHz Core i9 processor and a 4TB SSD.

 The 2,880x1,800 resolution display on the 15in MacBook Pro is great, but in our opinion it lets down the range slightly because there are 4K displays available on other laptops now.
 A better display on the MacBook Pro is something pros have been calling out for.

-If you need a better screen and more RAM then we'd advise you to look at Apple's other pro machines, but if you are looking for a fast and powerful portable Mac, and the resolution and RAM aren't important, you can't really go wrong with the 15in MacBook Pro.
+If you need a bigger higher resolution screen we advise you to look at Apple's other pro machines, but if you are looking for a fast and powerful portable Mac you can't really go wrong with the 15in MacBook Pro.

 We help you decide between Apple's MacBook laptop ranges and Apple's Mac desktops here.